xivapi/static/src/content/docs/docs/guides/concepts.md

 ### Editions & Localisations

-The game client that connects to international data centres maintained by Square Enix is referred to, for the sake of documentation, as the "global edition" of FFXIV.
-The global edition ships with localisations in Japanese, English, German, and French.
+FFXIV is officially localised into Japanese, English, German, and French.
+These localisations all use the same "global" game client, containing content prepared for all 4 locales.

-In addition to the global edition, seperate Korean and Chinese game editions are available, each providing a localisation into their respective language.
+In addition to the above, seperate Chinese and Korean game clients are available, each providing a localisation into their respective language.
+These clients follow different versioning to the global client, and usually contain slightly outdated content.

-All localisation in the game files make use of sheets, which offer the ability to provide per-locale data on a sheet-by-sheet basis.
-Through this, access to sheet data allows for full access to strings across all languages available in an edition.

 :::note[Limitations of XIVAPI locale support]